Blue Ridge Hearing and Balance Clinic

 Video - Learn more about hearing loss

-What are the consequences?
+What are the consequences of hearing loss?

 Studies have shown that untreated hearing loss leads to: irritability, anger, fatigue, depression, withdrawal and isolation from others, loneliness, reduced alertness, impaired memory, reduced job performance, reduced earning power, and early dementia.
 Sometimes, untreated hearing loss is mistaken for dementia or Alzheimer’s disease.
 Keep in mind that as we age, we typically become less physically active, so our eyes and ears are our connection to the world.
 Good vision and hearing are more important in the elderly, and hearing loss should not be accepted as an inevitable part of aging.